The Cornwall We Want

 Is Cornwall dying?

-by wnevets, almost 4 years ago
+by wnevets, over 4 years ago

 I was born in Newquay in 1967.
 Raised through a strong resonating tourism industry, where almost every household in and around Newquay offered B & B, including my own parents.
 This was a vital service to the economic region, above and beyond the Hotel businesses themselves, and when Newquay was full to capacity, it really was, with an ocean of families, couples, and yes the just as important 18-30 sector with THE MOST DISPOSABLE INCOME!
 Oh, and the Council made a killing on it too (even though they always seem to spend it everywhere other than Newquay)!